vibudh2209/D2/README.md

 **Create the project**
 Before starting D<sup>2</sup>, create a project folder.
 Within it, create a text file named "logs.txt", following this [format](temp/logs.txt).

-PD2.0 is divided in 5 sequential phases to be repeated over multiple iterations until a desired number of final predicted good molecules is reached (for more details please check the example folder):
+D<sup>2</sup> is divided in 5 sequential phases to be repeated over multiple iterations until a desired number of final predicted virtual hits is reached:

-**Phase 1.** *Random sampling of a fixed number of molecules (e.g. 3 millions) from the entire dataset, getting the Morgan fingerprint and the SMILES*
+**Phase 1.** *Random sampling of molecules*
 1. The number of molecules to be sampled is defined in the logs.txt file.
-As these molecules will be docked later, set the number of molecules based on the computational power available to you.
-For iteration 1 try to keep the number as high as possible (you can decrease it for later iterations)
+These molecules will be docked later, so choose the number according with the computational resources that are available.
+In iteration 1 this number will be splitted in three to create initial training, validation and test set.
+From iteration 2 it will correspond to the number of molecules that are docked and added to the training set.
+You can change the value between iterations by modifying the logs.txt file
-2. Run phase 1:
+2. Run phase 1

           bash pd_python/phase_1.sh iteration_no n_cpus path_to_log_file path_to_tensorflow_venv

-**Phase 2.** *2D to 3D conversion from SMILES to sdf*\
+3. This will create three *.smi* files in a *smile* folder inside the *iteration_no* folder of the project.
+Note that the name of these files will always be train, valid and test for all iterations even if validation and test set are not modified after the first iteration.

+**Phase 2.** *Prepare molecules for docking*
-The three files created in the SMILES folder in phase 1 (train, valid and test) need to be converted to 3D sdf format for docking.
-This includes assigning protonation states and generate 3D conformations, and can be done with different free (e.g. [openbabel](https://openbabel.org/docs/dev/Command-line_tools/babel.html)) or licensed programs (e.g. [omega](https://www.eyesopen.com/omega)).
-For example, with OpenEye omega program protonate the molecules using
+Files created in phase 1 need to be converted to sdf format for docking.
+This step includes assigning tautomer and protonation states and generating 3D conformations, and can be done with different free (e.g. [openbabel](https://openbabel.org/docs/dev/Command-line_tools/babel.html)) or licensed programs (e.g. [omega](https://www.eyesopen.com/omega)).

-          fixpka -in in_file.smi -out output_file.smi

-and convert the obtained smi file to sdf by running

-          oeomega classic -in file_after_protonation.smi -out name_of_sdf_file.sdf -maxconfs 1 -strictstereo false -mpi_np number_of_cpus -log log_file_name.log -prefix prefix_name

-This phase will take >4-5 hours using 20 CPUs for 1 million molecules.
-Note that you may want to create more than 1 conformation per molecule depending on the docking software.

 **Phase 3.** *Molecular docking*
-1. Run docking for the three compound sets (training, validation and testing)
+1. Run docking using the created sdf files
 2. From the docking results create three **csv** files with two columns, *ZINC_ID*, *r_i_docking_score* (use these exact headings):
-    - ZINC_ID column will have IDs of the molecules (use the same heading even if you are not screening ZINC)
+    - Populate the *ZINC_ID* column with the IDs of molecules (use the same heading even if you are not screening ZINC)
-    - r_i_docking_score will have the docking score values
+    - Add the corrseponding scores in the *r_i_docking_score* column
-3. Name the csv files as training_labels.txt, validation_labels.txt, testing_labels.txt
+3. Name the csv files as training_labels.txt, validation_labels.txt, testing_labels.txt accoridng to the original *.smi* file
-4. Put the three files in the respective iteration folder
+4. Put the files in the respective iteration folder

-**Phase 4.** *Training of neural networks models*
+**Phase 4.** *Neural network training*
-1. To generate bash files with different hyperparameters activate the tensorflow environment and run
+1. generate bash files for creating neural network models with different set of hyperparameters.
+Activate the tensorflow environment and run

           python simple_job_models_noslurm.py -n_it iteration_no -mdd morgan_directory_path -time training_time -protein protein_name -file_path path_to_protein_folder -pdfp pd_python_folder_path -tfp tensorflow_venv_path -min_last minimum_molecules_at_last_iteration